 The name REST API and GraphQL also frequently come up in this context.
 The biggest difference between the two is the way data is sent to the client.
 In a REST architecture, the client makes an HTTP request and the data is sent as an HTTP response, while in GraphQL the client requests data with queries.
 At Latori, we use the forward-looking ShopifyQL (or the Shopify GraphQL Admin API) in almost every client project.
 Read more in the Shopify Admin API chapter.

-Shopify API interfaces and their use
+Examples of the Shopify API: Shopify API interfaces and their use

 Below, we'll introduce you to the most commonly used Shopify APIs and their different uses in a little more detail.